CPCRN Overview Presentation

-Developed by Kurt Ribisl, the Principal Investigator of CPCRN’s Coordinating Center at the University of North Carolina at Chapel Hill, the Counter Tools Store Audit Center and Store Mapper tools take public health advocates from community problem to policy solution.
+Developed by Kurt Ribisl, the former Principal Investigator of CPCRN’s Coordinating Center at the University of North Carolina at Chapel Hill, the Counter Tools Store Audit Center and Store Mapper tools take public health advocates from community problem to policy solution.
 Despite being out funded 20 to 1 by the tobacco industry, tobacco control practitioners have made great progress in reducing smoking from 42% (1964) to 19% (2011).

 Policy changes, such as tax increases, banning smoking on airplanes and workplaces, and marketing restrictions caused these dramatic declines in tobacco use.
 Still, tobacco related mortality remains the leading cause of preventable death in the United States, costing more than 440,000 early deaths, 5.5 million years of potential life lost, and $157 billion in health care expenses annually.
 The point of sale (POS) is currently the lead channel for tobacco industry marketing.
 In 2008, the tobacco industry spent $7.2 billion dollars on ads, displays and discount pricing at retail, activities that make it easier to start smoking and harder to quit.